 As the school is an "all day school" all work including homework should be done at school.
-Nevertheless in the lower classes there will be reading homework, exercising for spelling tests and practising the time tables.
+Nevertheless in the lower classes there will be reading homework, exercising for spelling tests and practicing the time tables.
 In Years 5 and 6 the amount of "homework" may increase especially with repeating and preparation for class tests.
 Sometimes project work needs a bit of parental help, too.

-16 School books
+16 School Books

-In Berlin the school books for children in years 1 to 6 are provided by the school.
-The children will receive their school books at the beginning of the school year.
+The Berlin authorities reintroduced free schoolbooks for primary school children in classes 1 to 6 as from the school year 2018 - 2019.
+The children will receive their school books (textbooks) at the beginning of the school year.